pat-earl/faculty-page/src/teaching/2020-2021/252-unix-admin/firstday.md

 *NOTE: Even though the university uses the 4.0 GPA scale in it's policy, grades will be displayed and reported on a typical 100 point scale.*

+**Class Participation:**
+: Grade is based off regular class attendance and participation in discussions.

 **Exams/Quizzes:**

 : Exams and Quizzes times will be announced during class and must be taken during their scheduled time/location.
-Students who are unable to take the exam or quiz at the scheduled time for university approved reasons, **must do their best to contact the instructor before the start of it**.
+Students who are unable to take the exam or quiz at the scheduled time for university approved reasons, **must do their best to contact the instructor beforehand**.
-Missed exams will be handled on a case-by-case basis.
-For a list of approved reasons review the *Class Absence* section in the [Class Attendance](http://app.kutztown.edu/policyregister/Policy/ACA-016) university policy.
+Missed exams/quizzes will be handled on a case-by-case basis.
+For a list of approved reasons review the *Class Absence* section from the [Class Attendance](http://app.kutztown.edu/policyregister/Policy/ACA-016) University policy.

 **Homework (Assignments/Projects):**
 : This policy is adopted from this [first day handout](https://csit.kutztown.edu/~schwesin/fall20/csc223/syllabus.html).